Winter Weather Policy

 - Classes will begin two hours later and end at the usual time at the end of the day

-Watch local television stations, check the district website or the district Facebook page between 5:30 a.m. and 6:00 a.m. when there is inclement weather.
+Watch local television stations, check the district website, the district app, or the district Facebook page between 5:30 a.m. and 6:00 a.m. when there is inclement weather.